dathan/blog/content/posts/nft_idea_project.md

 ## Solution NFT

 Having a way to represent ownership to digital content on the web is a very powerful feature.
-The decentralized nature of the blockchain or what I like to call very slow peer-to-peer databases gives that implicit trust that a smart contract was minted and cannot change, thus can represent ownership.
+The decentralized nature of the blockchain or what I like to call very slow peer-to-peer databases gives that implicit trust that a smart contract was minted and cannot be changed, thus can represent ownership.

 ## What are NFT

 ERC-721, a non fugebal token.
 ERC-721 has a tokenid and each token is unqiue and each token represents a unique asset.
-Has on-chain and off chain attributes. on-chain is desired since the attributes are proven by the cryptographic function to pull it on the chain.
+Has on-chain and off-chain attributes. on-chain is desired since the attributes are proven by the cryptographic function to pull it on the chain.

 ## References